Designs based on botanic drawings are featured on a new collection of Samantha Robinson ceramics at the gift shop.

 Refereed journal articles Birch, J.L., Berwick, F., Walsh, N.G., Cantrill, D.J. and Murphy, D.J. (accepted 2015).
 Distribution of...

-Noushka Reiter manages our newly established Orchid Conservation Centre, which has an exciting capacity for large-scale conservation...
+Noushka Reiter manages our newly established Orchid Conservation Program, which has an exciting capacity for large-scale conservation...

 Project summary The aim of the Foreign Collection Project is to database specimens collected outside of Australia and held at the National...